atul-atul/atul-atul.github.io/docs/_posts/2023-11-26-integration.md

 `reducing a problem to one or more easier/solved problems is the basic strategy of programming. integration is still painful, though.`

-To reduce the pain of integration you should have interfaces (contracts, APIs, versioning, date types, client libraries- Michael Nygard advices against client libraries in Release It) and you should have an agreement on those across teams.
+To reduce the pain of integration you should have interfaces (contracts, APIs, versioning, data types, client libraries- Michael Nygard advices against client libraries in Release It) and you should have an agreement on those across teams.

 The test pyramid is a good way to think about your tests.
 With microservices, this is probably seen as anti-pattern and actual test distribution is more of a slice.